I am a member of the Amazon Associates Program and I will earn a commission from qualifying purchases at no extra cost to you.

-Most swimmers are neither aware of the way in which they breathe, nor the pattern of breathing or point at which a breath is taken.
-A regular breathing pattern should be encouraged to prevent breath holding, particularly in beginners.
+Most beginners learning backstroke are not aware of the way in which they breathe, nor the pattern of breathing or point at which a breath is taken.
+A regular breathing pattern should be encouraged to prevent breath holding, which leads rapidly to exhaustion.

-Breathing should be in time with recovery of each arm, breathing in with one arm recovery and out with the other.
+Breathing should be in time with the recovery of each arm over the water surface, inhaling with one arm recovery and exhaling with the other.
 This encourages a breath to be taken at regular intervals.

 Inhalation happens as one arm pulls though the water to the side and then exhalation takes place as the opposite arm pulls through the water to the side.

 Learning the breathing pattern for backstroke can seem like an odd task, given that we swim face upwards and can allow our breathing to take care of itself.